Updated June 20, 2023

 And the second part is alternatives.
 How many alternatives each party has?

-So, when you’re going to do the salary raise negotiation to make sure that you’re negotiating for “Best Alternative to a Negotiated Agreement (BATNA)”, if you don’t reach the agreement.
-This term is coined by Fisher & Ury in 1981 in their book “Getting to Yes: Negotiating Agreement Without Giving In”.
+So, when you do the salary raise negotiation, ensure that you’re negotiating for the “Best Alternative to a Negotiated Agreement (BATNA)” if you don’t reach an agreement.
+This term was coined by Fisher & Ury in 1981 in their book “Getting to Yes: Negotiating Agreement Without Giving In.”

-You don’t want to affect the relation while negotiating especially if you’re asking for a hike in your present employment.
+You want to avoid jeopardizing the relationship while expressing your salary raise expectations, especially if you ask for a hike in your present employment.
+Understand that your employer has alternatives.
+But if you’re exceptional in your job, finding a replacement at a similar cost is difficult.
 So, while negotiating – mind your power.
-Understand that your employer has alternatives.
-But if you’re exceptional in your job, it’s difficult to find a replacement at a similar cost.

 5. If you want a raise, don’t go for win-win

-The party who says that s/he/they want win-win agreement aren’t too bold to ask for what s/he/they want.
+The party who says that s/he/they want a win-win agreement is bold enough to ask for what s/he/they want.

 6. Take charge

 It often so happens that the recruiters never talk about salary levels in the interview.
-They take the interview and then completely skip the process.
-A nervous candidate always gives up to the mandate of the recruiter and says nothing, and leaves the place.
-Later if s/he gets selected gets to know about the salary raise structure.
+They take the interview and then altogether skip the process.
+A nervous candidate always gives up on the mandate of the recruiter and dumps the idea of salary raise expectations, and leaves the place.

-It’s unfair, and partly you’re responsible for the same.
+It’s unfair, but you’re partly responsible for the same.

-Often the company which provides you with the job thinks that they’re proving you the job opportunity.
-But when you join, it’s not only your benefit, and the company is not doing any favor to you, rather you’re ready to share your time, effort, skills and expertise with the company.
-And even for that, if you don’t get what you deserve, how does it feel?
+Often the company which provides you with the job thinks that they’re providing you with with the job opportunity.
+But when you join, it’s not only for your benefit, and the company is not doing any favor to you; instead, you’re ready to share your time, effort, skills, and expertise with the company.
+And even if you don’t get what you deserve, how does it feel?

 Don’t let it happen to you.

-Quite often, recruiters do that because they want people at a very low cost.
+Recruiters often do that because they want people at a meager cost.
 It’s not the fault of the recruiters.
 They’re also answerable to the management.
-But you’re not before you join in.
+But you’re after you join in.
 Ask for what you’re worth.
 And you’ll get it most of the time.